 • Between the modules, transferred data is tested thoroughly.

 Take the example of banking functionality of transfer funds and managing current balance.

-like suppose current balance have Rs1000 in account after transfer fund Rs500 current balance should be 500.
+like, suppose current balance has Rs1000 in the account after transfer fund Rs500 current balance should be 500.

 This module will assign to 5 different developers to reduce coding time. i.e. Login, Current Balance, Deposit, Withdraw, and Transfer.

 In integration testing, we collecting all these modules together and do testing.
 For this, we have two type